confluentinc/schema-registry/docs/intro.rst

 .. sourcecode:: bash

-   $ java io.confluent.kafka.schemaregistry.rest [server.properties]
+   $ bin/schema-registry-start [schema-registry.properties]

-where ``server.properties`` contains configuration settings as specified by the ``SchemaRegistryConfig`` class.
+where ``schema-registry.properties`` contains configuration settings as specified by the ``SchemaRegistryConfig`` class.
 Although the properties file is not required, the default configuration is not intended for production.
 Production deployments *should* specify a properties file.
-By default the server starts bound to port 8081, does not specify a unique instance ID (required to safely run multiple proxies concurrently), and expects Zookeeper to be available at ``localhost:2181`` and a Kafka broker at ``localhost:9092``.
+By default the server starts bound to port 8081, expects Zookeeper to be available at ``localhost:2181``, and a Kafka broker at ``localhost:9092``.

 Development
 -----------